jayachaturvedi/sample_size_in_healthcare_NLP/README.md

 *samplesize_build_classifiers_incl_bert.ipynb*:
 This python file contains code used to generate the different classifiers and the different variations in parameters, like sample size and class proportions.
 This includes both BERT and non-BERT classifiers.
 Please bear in mind that this notebook is a bit messy, but I have tried to somewhat clean it up so it is decent-ish for now!

+*results folder*:
+This folder contains results for all sample sizes and class proportions.